Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): cl measurements

-With above demonstrated settings, we run the pseudo-$C_\ell$ recovery algorithm and obtain LoTSS DR1 catalog angular power spectrum.
+With the above demonstrated settings, we run the pseudo-$C_\ell$ recovery algorithm and obtain the LoTSS DR1 catalog angular power spectrum.
 The angular spectrum thus obtained is shown in figure \ref{fig:dataCl}.
-The recovered power spectrum for galaxies with integrated radio flux above survey completeness, i.e., $S>1$ mJy roughly agrees with theoretical results obtained following $\Lambda$CDM and considering NVSS \citep{Condon:1998} radio galaxy biasing and radial distribution \citep{Adi:2015nb}.
-Without considering survey completeness (i.e., the flux cut) the recovered power spectrum is significantly high at low $\ell$, i.e., at large scales, presumably attributing the effect of survey incompleteness.
-Considering slightly higher flux cut, i.e. $S>2$mJy, we roughly obtain the same, $S>1$ mJy flux cut $C_\ell$s but with slightly more fluctuations.
+The recovered power spectrum for galaxies with integrated radio flux above survey completeness, i.e. $S>1$ mJy, approximately agrees with theoretical results obtained following $\Lambda$CDM and considering NVSS \citep{Condon:1998} radio galaxy biasing and radial distribution \citep{Adi:2015nb}.
+Without considering survey completeness (i.e. the flux cut) the recovered power spectrum is significantly high at low $\ell$, i.e. at large scales, presumably attributing the effect of survey incompleteness.
+At low fluxes, when the survey is not complete, we may have large scale flux systematics and uneven source counts and thus may observe excess large scale clustering.
+Considering a slightly higher flux cut, i.e. $S>2$mJy, we obtain similar results as for the $S>1$ mJy flux cut $C_\ell$ but with slightly more fluctuations.
+The results are shown in figure \ref{fig:Cl_fluxs}.
+We next test the robustness of $C_\ell$ recovery with different masks discussed in section \ref{ssc:mask}.
+With mask-z, z1 and z2 we recover almost the same $C_\ell$, although the fluctuations for mask-z1 are slightly higher due to low sky coverage (i.e., high cosmic variance).
+The results are shown in figure \ref{fig:Cl_masks}.